cyber-singh/post-install-config/README.md

 <h3>Further Reading and Manual</h3>
 <ul>
-  <li>This concludes to basics of osTicket configuration, but further information and research on the features of osTicket can be found in the official online doccumentation <a href= "https://docs.osticket.com/en/latest/index.html">here</a></li>
+  <li>This concludes to basics of osTicket configuration, but further information and research on the features of osTicket can be found in the official online documentation <a href= "https://docs.osticket.com/en/latest/index.html">here</a></li>
 </ul>

 <br/>

-<h3 align = "right">Next Tutorial - <a href = "https://github.com/Cyber-singh/ticket-lifecycle">osTicket: Ticket Lifecycle Examples</a></h3>
+<h3 align = "right">Next Tutorial - <a href = "[https://github.com/Cyber-singh/ticket-lifecycle](https://github.com/cyber-singh/ticket-lifecycle)">osTicket: Ticket Lifecycle Examples</a></h3>